KevBarbour15/dobo/README.md

 *** TO DO ***
 - Add notes throughout project

-- remove photos from sections on mobile and also add a gallery

 - Turn scroll feature off when menu is open

 - Ensure uniform styling throughout

 - Email signup
   - Find best/most fitting service for Sean's needs

-- add some loading animation for photo galleries

 - Consider error handling notifications